Some of the numbers presented in this website may not be the most recent available

 From 1884 the UK and Italy took control establishing British and Italian Somaliland (in the north and south respectively).
 A Dervish state rebelled in the 1910s but were finally defeated by the British in 1920.
 During World War 2 Italian fascists tried to overrun the north but were defeated in 1941.

 After the war the UN granted Italy trusteeship of the south whilst the north remained a British protectorate.
 They united in 1960 to form the independent Somali Republic.
 A military coup in 1969, a war with Ethiopia in 1977, and an ailing economy all led to the Civil War in 1991 when Somalia became a failed state.
-Two areas, Somaliland and Puntland, declared independence (unrecognised).
+Two areas, Somaliland and Puntland, declared independence but both are unrecognised.

 In 2004 a Transitional Federal Government was set up in the south to try to re-establish law but threats from Islamic groups, such as Al-Shabaab, continue.
 Somalia has an economy based on livestock and overseas worker remittances.